andandandand/search-of-complex-binary-ca/README.md

  java -jar discoverer_5_2.jar
 ```

-Hitting the **RUN** button in the UI will start the genetic search of CA whose behavioral measures are close to the Game of the Life in the non-totalistic Moore neighborhood.
+Hitting the **RUN** button in the UI will start the genetic search of CA whose behavioral measures are close to the Game of the Life in the non-totalistic Moore neighborhood with radius = 1.

 The cellular automaton in the population with behavior closer to the GoL will evolve on the right panel.

-**View Data** shows the log of all CA identified.
-The app automatically captures all automata with behavioral measures with less than 0.01 difference with the Game of Life and stores them is HSQL tables.
-This may take several hours on a powerful computer with 8 GB of RAM.
+**View Data** shows the log of all CA selected from the population.
+The app automatically saves all cellular automata with behavioral measures with less than 0.01 difference with the Game of Life and stores them using HSQL.
+This *"full completion"* may take several hours on a powerful computer (more RAM = faster completion).

 **Export to Mathematica** creates a notebook with the found automata with rule number specified in Wolfram code.